dcs-retribution/dcs-retribution/resources/ui/units/readme.md

-In this folder are icons for the different units in DCS / DCS Liberation.
+In this folder are icons for the different units in DCS / DCS Retribution.

 # How were these retrieved :
 - I took screenshoot of the units from the encyclopedia in DCS.
 If you want to add more pictures, please do the same, so that the units have the same background.